 The Lean Healthcare Certificate Program is designed for those medical professionals who desire to help create and lead a culture of continuous improvement throughout their organization.

-Lean Healthcare is a proven methodology that focuses on enhancing “real work”—what is really of value in every facet of your healthcare organization and the patient experience —and fundamentally changing how people throughout your entire organization will think, approach problems, and take on daily challenges.
+Lean Healthcare is a proven methodology that focuses on enhancing “real work”—what is really of value in every facet of the patient experience and your healthcare organization—and fundamentally changing how people throughout your organization think, approach problems and take on daily challenges.

 Rigorous application of Lean Healthcare can:

-Lean Healthcare is the transformative pathway where management and employees alike embrace a culture of continuous improvement, making it part of their daily work.
+Lean Healthcare helps management and employees alike embrace a culture of continuous improvement and commit to making it part of their daily work.

 Why a Lean Healthcare Certificate?